jedisct1/huggingface-xet/README.md

 This library implements the full XET protocol spec in Zig, including:

 - Content-defined chunking using the Gearhash algorithm (chunks are between 8KB-128KB)
-- LZ4 compression with byte grouping optimization
+- LZ4 compression with byte grouping optimization and experimental bit grouping
 - Merkle tree construction for efficient file verification
 - Xorb format for serializing chunked data
 - MDB shard format for metadata storage